 Branding is about communication, sending the right message, first time, can give you an important lead on your competition.

-You want to create an ironing service.
+And you want to create an ironing service.
 Building a brand then becomes about creating an impression of expediency, responsive service and the kudos, which comes with being sharply dressed, combined with encouraging people to share your idea each and every time that they think of you and the service you offer.

-No visual element is stronger than colour.
+No visual element is stronger than the colour.
 We associate particular emotions with particular colours until it is so ingrained it is like a subliminal second language.

 Recent research carried out by the Seoul International Colour Expo, found that almost 93% of people believed that the visual facets of a brand were the most important.